QAQLzk/AMLSII_23-24_SN23047130/README.md

 - By commenting out the training portion in main.py, as well as un-commenting the code that loads the model, you can start the test set evaluation directly
 - Retraining may lead to subtle differences in results.
 - If you need to re-run jupyter notebook, create folders for TS_300 and TS_512 in the results folder.
+- Because the performance was only compared via the validation set, and thus the model with input size 300 was not evaluated using the test set.
+If needed, this can be evaluated by uncommenting the code and thus the evaluation.